Las Vegas’ McCarran airport tests security checkpoint of future

 Another aspect of the checkpoint is the Advanced Imaging Technology scanner used on passengers as they proceed through a checkpoint while their baggage is being screened.

-The eAIT scanner allows travelers to have a more relaxed stance while being screened, moving away from the hands held over a traveler’s head stance, to enable them to have their hands held just off to their side.
+The eAIT scanner allows travelers to have a more relaxed stance while being screened, moving away from having them hold their hands over their heads, to enable them to have their hands held just off their sides.

 Compared to the current scanners, that are partially enclosed and feature moving parts, the eAIT scanner uses millimeter wave technology, allowing for the less restrictive process, featuring two walls, in an open-sided setting.